Smart physical models

 Current Control Systems

 Modern Control Systems

-The Gradyent Digital Twin is specially designed for heating networks.
-In this case, a digital twin is a virtual simulation of a physical heating network.
-This allows for multiple simulation scenarios and analytics and therefore results in the most optimal settings for the network, any time all the time.
+The Gradyent Digital Twin is District Heating Software that is specially designed for heating systems.
+In this case, a digital twin is a virtual simulation of a physical heating system.
+This allows for multiple simulation scenarios and analytics and therefore results in the most optimal settings for the heating system, any time all the time.

-Transform your heating network with the power of the Gradyent Digital Twin
+Transform your heating system with the power of the Gradyent Digital Twin

 Our platform creates value for the following application areas.